Combinatorial invariance for the coefficient of $q$ in Kazhdan-Lusztig polynomials

 \begin{corollary} Let $u \leq v$ be elements of any Coxeter group $W$ and suppose $\ell(u,v) \leq 6$.
 Let $u' \leq v'$ be elements of a Coxeter group $W'$ such that $[u,v] \cong [u',v']$.
 Then $P_{u,v}=P_{u',v'}$, $R_{u,v}=R_{u',v'}$, and $\tR_{u,v}=\tR_{u',v'}$. \end{corollary}

-\begin{remark} Recent results \cite{casals-gorsky-gorsky-le-shen-simental, galashin2025braidvarietyclusterstructures, bao2025upperclusterstructurekacmoody} have established that the coordinate ring of a Richardson variety is a \emph{cluster algebra} \cite{fomin-zelevinsky-cluster-algebras-1}.
-Although we do not need this fact, it is interesting to note that, when $W$ is crystallographic, the specific diamond-generating set that we construct in the proof of \Cref{thm:d-equals-g} corresponds to the \emph{frozen variables} in this cluster structure.
-Thus we also obtain the combinatorial invariance of the numbers of frozen and of mutable variables in this cluster structure. \end{remark}
+\begin{remark} Recent results \cite{casals-gorsky-gorsky-le-shen-simental, galashin2024braidvarietyclusterstructuresI,galashin2025braidvarietyclusterstructures} have established that the coordinate ring of a Richardson variety is a \emph{cluster algebra} \cite{fomin-zelevinsky-cluster-algebras-1}.
+Although we do not need this fact, it is interesting to note that, when $W$ is a finite Weyl group, the specific diamond-generating set that we construct in the proof of \Cref{thm:d-equals-g} corresponds to the \emph{frozen variables} in this cluster structure.
+Thus we also obtain the combinatorial invariance of the numbers of frozen and of mutable variables in this cluster structure (see \Cref{sec:cluster}). \end{remark}